midlantica/LovelyBunchOfCoconuts/scripts/README.md

 The system is driven by a single CLI entry and a shared scaler:

 - `run-image-processing.js` — the unified CLI for audit and full processing
-- `utils/imageScaler.js` — single source of truth for scaling logic

 #### `imageProcessing.js`